buildpacks/docs/content/docs/for-app-developers/concepts/reproducibility.md

 ### Consequences and caveats

 There are a couple things to note about the preceding output:
 - We achieve reproducible builds by "zeroing" various timestamps of the layers of the output image.
-When images are inspected they may have confusing creation times (e.g. "40 years ago").
+When images are inspected they may have confusing creation times (for example, "40 years ago").
 - The `cnbs/sample-hello-moon:test` image does not have an entry for the "DIGEST" column.
 This is because the digest is produced from the image's manifest and a manifest is only created when an image is stored in a remote registry.

 If you need a meaningful image creation time instead of the default January 1, 1980 timestamp, you can configure it explicitly: